MCC main configuration file

 gateway-post-add-hook

-Shell script that is executed after the gateway ip rules are added.
+Shell script that is executed after the gateway IP rules are added.
 Use this option to not route the traffic that goes through another VPN through MCC gateway.
 This is useful when you run multiple VPNs per node.

 gateway-post-add-hook = ip rule add sport 1234 lookup main